digitallawyer/openlegaldictionary/_definitions/lot-of-land.md

 ---
 title: Lot Of Land
 permalink: "/definitions/lot-of-land.html"
-body: A small tract or par-cel of land ln a village, town, or city, suitable for .building, or for a garden, or other simllar uses.
+body: A small tract or par-cel of land in a village, town, or city, suitable for .building, or for a garden, or other simllar uses.
 See Pllz v.
 Klllingsworth, 20 or.
 432. 26 Pac.
 305; wilson v.
 Proctor, 28 Mlnn.
 13, 8 N. W. 830; webster v.
 Little Rock, 44 Ark.
 551; Diamond Mach.
 Co. v.
 Ontonagon, 72 Mlch.
 261, 40 N. W. 448; Fitzgerald